bagaag/memory/README.md

 By default, preferences, entries and attachments are stored in ~/.memory.
 You can override this with the --home argument.

+Note that Memory relies on your favorite text editor to edit entries.
+The default is `/usr/bin/vim`.
+If you don't want to use `vim`, you can change this in the `./memory/settings.json` file after running `memory` at least once.

 Feedback is welcome.
 I'm currently working on a web interface.